 The price depends on various factors, but usually the size of the generator and whether it uses gasoline, diesel, or propane is what dictates the price.
-There are low end models that produce the same amount of power as high end models, but they don’t last as long and they make a lot of noise.
+There are low end models that produce the same amount of power as high end models.
+However, they don’t last as long and they make a lot of noise.
 You will need to use a car muffler or any other trick to silence it during a crisis event if you need to stay under the radar.
 They can cost everywhere between a few hundred dollars to thousands of dollars.

 When do you buy a generator?

-Certainly not before a blizzard is heading your way because you will buy it at a higher price and due to the rush of the moment you might end up buying the wrong type of generator.
+Certainly not before a blizzard is heading your way because you will buy it at a higher price.
+Due to the rush of the moment you might end up buying the wrong type of generator.
 Choosing a generator for your home should be a preparedness task, regardless the reasons behind it.
 You should check out various models and get the one that fits your budget.
 You can also take advantage of sales and make a whishlist with the model you want.

 What to look for in a generator?

 Here are some features that you should consider when choosing a generator for your home:

 - An overhead valve engine for longer life and quieter operation

 - An auto idle control to reduce noise level and fuel consumption